arqamrp/arqamrp.github.io/_posts/2023-03-23-Summer-Projects@IITK.md

 >[22/6/2022, 14:45] X: Sorry
 >[22/6/2022, 14:45] X: Its emotion classifier

-To be clear, this doesn't accurately represent the mentor's expertise; I know for a fact that he is knowledgeable and experienced and this was probably just a case of him not paying much attention towards the project.
+To be clear, this doesn't accurately represent the mentor's expertise; I know for a fact that he is knowledgeable and smart and this was probably just a case of him not paying much attention towards the project.
 That apathy is precisely where the problem lies.

 All this isn't trivial; these projects, being the first exposure of many IITK students to many domains, are quite important.
 One of my best friends here developed a deep contempt for machine learning as a result of his Stamatics summer project on deep learning.

 Here are some suggestions:

 - There should be a clear bifurcation between projects involving actual development/building and tangible outcomes, and those targeted towards learners, with resources and exercises for self-learning, with the tasks mostly meant to be done by individuals for their own epistemic benefit.
 A learning project of the type in vogue is less a 'project' than a Coursera course is.

 - Newbies shouldn't be allowed in the former.
 Enthu is all fine and good but generally, a person, even one at an IIT, isn't good enough to contribute in a major way to something nontrivial he had no idea about before the summer started.

-- There should be some sort of mandatory discussion sessions for the latter, with the mentees being encouraged to bond and learn together as a cohort.
+- There should be some sort of mandatory (OFFLINE) discussion sessions for the latter, with the mentees being encouraged to bond and learn together as a cohort.

 - The system of ratification for learning projects should be done away with and students should be encouraged to build something small but unique/original as a self-made project related to the stuff learned.